MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/create-pull-request.md

 Here we hit the GitHub API to create a PR.

 We don't actually make the commit or branch here - just the PR itself.
-See [Commit][] recipe for making the commit.
+See [Commit][] recipes for making a commit.

 [Commit]: {% link recipes/ci-cd/github-actions/workflows/commit.md %}